Third International Symposium on Checkpointing for Supercomputing (SuperCheck-SC22)

 Workshop Ready Deadline: September 30, 2022 AOE

 As a primary approach to fault-tolerant computing, Checkpoint/Restart (C/R) is essential to a wide range of HPC communities.
 While there has been much C/R research and tools development, continued C/R research is indispensable to keep pace with ever-changing HPC architectures, technologies, and workloads.
 More effort is also needed to narrow the gap between proof-of-concept C/R research codes and production-quality codes capable of deployment in real-world workloads.
 In this workshop, we will bring together C/R researchers and tools developers, practitioners, application developers, and end users to focus on C/R research and successes in production use, motivating the development of usable C/R tools, the closing of the gap between state-of-the-art research and production, and the harnessing of the full benefits of C/R for the HPC community.
-Paper submissions will be peer-reviewed, and a venue for accepted papers will be identified.
+Paper submissions will be peer-reviewed, and the accepted papers will be published with the IEEE Computer Society.
 We especially encourage PhD students and HPC end users to participate.

 Checkpointing is widely used in high performance computing (HPC).
 It involves capturing key states during the runtime of a distributed application (checkpointing), which are reused later during runtime.
 Initially widely applied in the HPC community for resilience purposes (checkpoint periodically, roll back and restart the application from a previously known correct state in case of failures), it has seen increasing adoption in many other scenarios: suspend-resume (checkpoint as a response to an event, such as a reservation running out of time or a job being preempted to make room for another job, then resume at a later time when more resources are available), migration (checkpoint on one machine, restart on another, potentially on different hardware), debugging (checkpoint close to a problematic region of code and replay that region multiple times instead of starting from the beginning).
 More recently, with an increasing convergence of HPC, big data analytics and machine learning, checkpointing is becoming an essential pattern in allowing applications to progress with their computations.
 For example, it is used to communicate states between tasks in a workflow, to revisit previous states (e.g. adjoint computations), or to explore alternative directions starting from a common ancestor (e.g. checkpoint models and/or training data to explore variations of architecture and/or training paths).